stackitcloud/terraform-provider-stackit/docs/index.md

 - `service_account_email` (String, Deprecated) Service account email.
 It can also be set using the environment variable STACKIT_SERVICE_ACCOUNT_EMAIL.
 It is required if you want to use the resource manager project resource.
 - `service_account_key` (String) Service account key used for authentication.
 If set, the key flow will be used to authenticate all operations.
 - `service_account_key_path` (String) Path for the service account key used for authentication.
 If set, the key flow will be used to authenticate all operations.
-- `service_account_token` (String) Token used for authentication.
+- `service_account_token` (String, Deprecated) Token used for authentication.
 If set, the token flow will be used to authenticate all operations.
 - `service_enablement_custom_endpoint` (String) Custom endpoint for the Service Enablement API
 - `ske_custom_endpoint` (String) Custom endpoint for the Kubernetes Engine (SKE) service
 - `sqlserverflex_custom_endpoint` (String) Custom endpoint for the SQL Server Flex service